nicolasduchateau/CMR-imageDataAlignment/README.md

 ------------------------------------------------------------------------------------------------------------------------
 **ARCHIVE CONTENT:**

-Code and demo data will be made accessible upon acceptance.

 ### CODE:

 **a1_readCVI42Contours.m** = extract data from Dicom files and/or post-process the image and contours to be stored as .mat files